 3.1.3 QCE-contributing studies

-Students cannot receive both a QCE and a QCIA upon completion of senior schooling; however, a student may be issued with a QCIA and also have learning recorded as credit towards the QCE.
+Students cannot receive both a QCE and a QCIA upon completion of senior schooling.
+However, a student may be issued with a QCIA and also have learning recorded as credit towards the QCE.

 For a student to remain eligible to receive a QCIA, they may record up to a maximum of three completed QCE-contributing studies from the Core learning category in the learning account, regardless of level of achievement.
 In this situation, a QCE may be achieved and issued post-school.
+See Section 2.2.1 for a list of Core learning category studies.

 For more information about: